Relevel an Old Double Wide.

 “So you’re telling me that you will level my house and that my floors will be perfectly level”

 to which I replied

 “That’s not what I said, what I did say was that I would level your home.
 By which I mean your “I” beams will be leveled and I will add extra piers where necessary but I cannot guarantee that your floor (which is made out of wood and has been sagging down for maybe 20 years) will come back and be perfectly level.”

 It was also explained to her that I was a mobile home contractor.
 I was licensed to level install mobile homes not floors.

 So we went backward and forwards for approximately 1 hour.
 She asked me the same question 15 different ways.
 Trying to get me to say that the floor would be perfectly level on completion of my job.

 The final straw was when the conversation moved to anchors or the lack thereof.
 I suggested at least 6-7 anchors per side to which she replied

 “Well it should be because we are going to pay you a lot of money.”

-I guess the definition of a lot of money depends on your situation at the time, to me I was going to do the job for the least I could possibly do and earn a living, while she on the other hand considered anything over $200 to be way too much money.
+I guess the definition of a lot of money depends on your situation at the time.
+I was going to do the job for the least I could possibly do and earn a living.
+The mobile homeowner on the other hand considered anything over $200 to be way too much money.

 Needless to say we advised the couple on what needed to be done and have not taken the project.